ijardillier/docker-elk/README.md

 * 9200: Elasticsearch HTTP
 * 9300: Elasticsearch TCP transport
 * 5601: Kibana
+* 9090: Prometheus

-> :warning: Elasticsearch's [bootstrap checks][booststap-checks] were purposely disabled to facilitate the setup of the
+> Elasticsearch's [bootstrap checks][booststap-checks] were purposely disabled to facilitate the setup of the
 > Elastic stack in development environments.
 For production setups, we recommend users to set up their host according to
 > the instructions from the Elasticsearch documentation: [Important System Configuration][es-sys-config].